Juli2017/SanMateoCountyEmployment/README.md

 # Change in San Mateo County Employment by Sector Over Time

 I took the top Industry/Sectors from 2017 for San Mateo County, and looked at how the number of employees varied over time from 1992 to 2017.
 During this time frame, the High Tech boom saw a rapid rise in companies headquartered in San Mateo County, starting with FaceBook in 19xx.
+##Trends in San Mateo County Employment by Sector: 1992-2017

 ![](img/Filterd_facet_SMCBySectorByYearThinGray.png)